 Know Before You Go

 The dress code doesn’t require a jacket or tie, but smart dress is preferred.
-Definitely don't wear shorts, which will be met with a frightfully British scowl of derision and a door swiftly shut in your face.
+Anyone in shorts or sportswear will not be allowed in.